Dawn of the Dead (1978 film): Make-up and effects

 The makeup for the multitudes of extras in the film was a basic blue or gray tinge to the face of each extra.
 Some featured zombies, who would be seen close-up or on-screen longer than others, had more time spent on their look.
 Many of the featured zombies became part of the fanfare, with nicknames based upon their look or activity—such as Machete Zombie, Sweater Zombie, and Nurse Zombie.
 "Sweater Zombie" Clayton Hill was described by a crew member as "one of the most convincing zombies of the bunch" citing his skill at maintaining his stiff pose and rolling his eyes back into his head, including heading down the wrong way in an escalator while in character.

 A cast of Ross' head that was to be used in the original ending of the film (involving a suicide rather than the escape scene finally used) ended up as an exploding head during the tenement building scene.
 The head, filled with food scraps, was shot with an actual shotgun to get the head to explode.
 One of the unintentional standout effects was the bright, fluorescent color of the fake blood that was used in the film.
 Savini was an early opponent of the blood, produced by 3M, but Romero thought it added to the film, claiming it emphasised the comic book feel of the movie.

+Savini rented a skeleton from Larry Wintersteller, who acquired it in the early 1970s and knew that it was a real skeleton.
+Wintersteller sold the skeleton to Marilynn Wick, who was unaware that it was real.
+The skeleton was on display at a costume shop in Allegheny County, Pennsylvania, before County Coroner Joshua Perper confiscated it in 1982.
+Fake flesh from the skeleton's use in Dawn of the Dead was still on the skeleton when Perper confiscated it.
+The skeleton was buried on March 19, 1983, and was reported to have belong to a woman who died 100 years before at age 35.